strimzi/proposals/063-pdb-generation-environment-variable.md

 ## Rejected Alternatives

 1. **CRD-based Option for PDB Disabling:** Initially considered, this was rejected for increasing complexity and requiring repetitive configuration.
-2. **Global Disabling via Command-Line Flag:** Although an alternative, a command-line flag was deemed less flexible and consistent compared to an environment variable.
+2. **Global Disabling via Command-Line Flag in Strimzi Image Entrypoint:** Initially considered as an alternative, using a flag in the entrypoint command of the Strimzi image was ultimately deemed less flexible and consistent compared to an environment variable.
+This approach, while feasible, does not align as seamlessly with the configuration practices commonly used in Strimzi deployments.

 ## Conclusion